Report: Vets missed chances involving Breeders' Cup fatality - WHIZ News

 Bramlage’s six recommendations were:

-— create space in the barn area where regulatory vets could observe horses on the extra security list jog in a circle for observation
+— Create space in the barn area where regulatory vets could observe horses on the extra security list jog in a circle

 After the event, the Breeders’ Cup board of directors hired Bramlage, of Rood and Riddle Equine Hospital in Kentucky, to conduct an evaluation of Mongolian Groom’s pre-race condition and injury, as well as all pre-race safety and evaluation protocols in place for the two-day world championships.